Resources for K-12

 Meeting the Need

 In 2002, the Educators’ Center also surveyed Lake County paraprofessionals about their desire for teacher certification programs.
 Based on that data, Illinois State University sought and received a a five-year U.S. Department of Education “Transition to Teaching” grant that provided bilingual paraprofessionals working in high need Lake County school districts the opportunity to become highly qualified elementary education teachers with bilingual endorsements.
 The result of that program was the addition of approximately 50 highly qualified bilingual elementary education teachers to Lake County schools.
+In subsequent grant cycles, ISU obtained additional funding and ran more cohorts in both Waukegan and Grayslake.
+Altogether, more than 80 new bilingual elementary education teachers, each of whom had a two-year commitment to teach in high-need districts, entered the workforce.

 At the request of several superintendents in Lake County, the Educators’ Center worked with Northern Illinois University, Roosevelt University, and Southern Illinois University Carbondale to offer the pairs of courses necessary for a middle school endorsement available to Lake County teachers in the summer of 2004 in several locations and via several formats.